GloRosado07/cse210-03/README.md

 * If the player has no more parachute the game is over.
 # Rules
 * Only choose one letter

-## Classes:
+# Classes
-- Joseph Perez
+## Joseph Perez
-+ parachute
+- parachute
--    figure: string
+1. figure: string
--    render(): will render the parachute and the monkey -Daniel Parra
+2. render(): will render the parachute and the monkey
+## Daniel Parra
-- + word
+- word
--    word: list
+1. word: list
--    selected_word: random string from word list
+2. selected_word: random string from word list
-- Gloria Rosado
+## Gloria Rosado
-- + player
+- player
--    letter: string
+1. letter: string
--    alive: boolean
+2. alive: boolean
--    life_counter: int
+3. life_counter: int
-- Jonathan Uribe and Thomas Villalobos
+## Jonathan Uribe and Thomas Villalobos
-- + driver
+- driver
--    answer: string
+1. answer: string
--    game(): Will call methods in a loop
+2. game(): Will call methods in a loop
--   display(): string
+3. display(): string
--    update(): Check if player is alive or check logic
+4. update(): Check if player is alive or check logic